quantumlib/Cirq/docs/start/best_practices.md

     run variants of circuits.
 When not possible, try using `run_batch`.
 Using these methods gives the hardware service the most opportunity to optimize the execution of circuits and can result in much faster execution.
+    Read more details on the [Parameter Sweeps](/cirq/simulate/params) page.
 *   Consider defining and allocating qubits at the beginning of your code or function, then applying gates and circuits to those qubits.
 While not required, this style can produce cleaner code.